rokka-io/rokka-wordpress-plugin/readme.txt

 = 5.0.0 =

-* **Breaking Change [CHANGE] Removed autoformat option**.
+* **Breaking Change** [CHANGE] Removed autoformat option.
 The `autoformat` option has been removed.
 This option is now always enabled on every stack.
 There is no reason anymore to disable this option.
 Please check if your stacks are up-to-date after updating to this version.
 * [COMPATIBILITY] Tested with WordPress 6.1.

 = 4.0.0 =